Las Vegas Zip Lines on the Strip & Fremont Street: 2023 Prices & Hours

-In a city already bursting with excitement, thrill-seekers can further enhance their Vegas vacation with a ride on one of Sin City’s three different zip line rides – two of which are up and running post-Covid shutdown.
+In a city already bursting with excitement, thrill-seekers can further enhance their Vegas vacation with a ride on one of Sin City’s two different zip line rides.

-Two of the Las Vegas ziplines are located at hotel/casinos around the Strip, while the third one is high above downtown Fremont Street.
+One of the Las Vegas ziplines is located right on the Strip, while the other one is high above downtown Fremont Street.

 Unlike your typical vacation-destination zip lines, in which you float over a canopy of beautiful trees or get a peaceful, scenic bird’s eye view of nature, these zip lines are all Vegas.
 The bright lights and sounds of Sin City will pulsate at your feet as you soar high above the madness below.

-There is a fourth, quieter zipline in the dessert just outside of Las Vegas as well (more on that below).
+There is a third, quieter zipline in the dessert just outside of Las Vegas as well (more on that below).
+(This article has affiliate links, for which we may receive a commission).

 Prior to the shutdown, you could ride Superman style, however currently only the seated position is available.